zim96/artificial-bokeh-stereo-vision/README.md

 ## Implementation

 The entire process is written in a Jupter Notebook together with widgets to allow some interaction with users.
 Users will be able to specify the 'Mask' range and see the blur change in real-time.
+Make sure to click the 'Run Interact' button to run the 'bokeh' process for the new specified range.

 There are 3 techniques to calculate the depth disparity which are Block Matching with Sum-of-Squared Differences, Block Matching with Normalised Cross-Correlation and Unconstrained Dynamic Programming.